timabilov/refcache/README.md

 ## Features

-- 🔑 **Smart Invalidation**: Automatically tracks which changed entities appear in cached results
+- 🔑 **Smart Invalidation**: Instantly clears all function caches tied to an entity’s footprint
-- 📋 **Custom ID Fields**: Support for entities with non-standard ID field names
+- 📋 **Custom ID Fields**: Support for entities with non-standard/composite ID field names
 - 🔒 **Custom Serialization**: Cache objects that aren't JSON-serializable
-- 🔄 **Cross-Service Compatible**: Share cache references between different services with simple invalidation triggers
+- 🔄 **Cross-Service Compatible**: Designed to play nice across services with compatible and simple payloads
-- 🧩 **ORM Integration**: Optional support for SQLAlchemy and Django models with automatic primary key extraction
+- 🧩 **ORM Integration**: Optional support for SQLAlchemy and Django models with auto primary key extraction

 ## Installation